tardate/LittleArduinoProjects/Electronics101/555Timer/VoltageControlledOscillator/README.md

 * oscillation breaks down at the upper and lower voltage ranges
 * at the upper limits, it swings to full "on"
 * at the lower limits, it swings to full "off".
-It begins to tailoff below about 2.4V
+It begins to tail off below about 2.4V
 * there's good control of frequencies between 361 Hz (8.52V) and 670 Hz (2.4V)
 * but the effect on duty cycle is even more pronounced